qaz957/Predicting_AQI_with_Economics/README.md

 Can we determine the Air Quality of a U.S. county based on the industry employment percentages?

-What industries influence the classifying of Air Quality over the 10 years modelled?

 What are the limitations of decision tree modelling for determining trends and predictive analytics?

 ### Data